 “A Public Relations plan?
-The new girl can do it after making us some coffee” – Or what you should remember when creating a PR plan for your company
+What you should remember when creating a PR plan for your company

 Most communications officers know what public relations mean, but rarely do they fully understand everything that should be covered when planning a company’s PR activities for an entire year to come.
 It’s not only the media, stakeholders or even social media influencers that need to be watched.
 It’s also about deciding how the company should be seen in the market, region and society.
 In the end the question is simple: what does your company stand for?